-If a pupil wishes to remain in the building and find a space to calm down, they can choose any room to use for this, under staff supervision.
-If a pupil requires time away from a situation or away from the school site, staff will take that pupil to a safe place outside the building, and maybe a distance away from the building to give them the space and change of scene required to calm
+If a pupil requires time away from a situation or away from the school site, staff will take that pupil to a safe place outside the building, and maybe a distance away from the building to give them the space and change of scene required to calm.
+Most of the nurture rooms have a 1:1 room attached where pupils can also take time out, away from a difficult situation.